oliverswitzer/phoenix_heroku_template/README.md

 # Manual Rename and Deploy

+So you decided to take the long route eh?
+Well, here's what you'll need...

 ### Rename

-You will need to globally replace the `RenameMe` / `rename_me` placeholder in the app with your desired app name
+Globally replace the `RenameMe` / `rename_me` placeholder in the app with your desired app name

-1. Replace all instances of `RenameMe` in the app with your app name.
-I use this [Vim tool](https://github.com/brooth/far.vim) to do this.
+1. I use this the Far.vim [vim tool](https://github.com/brooth/far.vim) to do this.

 `:Far RenameMe YourElixirModuleName **/*`